Vietnam.vn - Nền tảng quảng bá Việt Nam

 Satellites for SpaceX's Starlink network

 Meanwhile, the number of satellites launched into space continues to increase.
 SpaceX plans to launch up to 12,000 satellites for the first generation of Starlink.
 The second generation of Starlink could have up to 30,000 satellites.
-Amazon with its Kuiper project and China with its GW project are planning to launch many satellites into orbit.
-According to aerospace experts, by the end of this decade, the number of space objects orbiting the Earth could reach 100,000.
+Amazon with its Kuiper project or China with its GW project are planning to launch many satellites into orbit.
+According to estimates by aerospace experts, by the end of this decade, the number of space objects orbiting the Earth could reach 100,000.

-SpaceX has a collision warning system that automatically commands satellites to take evasive action when the probability of hitting another object in their path exceeds a threshold of 1 in 100,000.
+SpaceX has a collision alarm system that automatically commands satellites to take evasive action when the probability of hitting another object in their path exceeds a threshold of 1 in 100,000.
 This threshold is considered more stringent than the 1 in 10,000 threshold used by other space companies.
-However, the calculations in the warning system are not completely accurate because of the influence of changes in space weather, such as electromagnetic storms, which can skew the calculations.
+However, the calculations in the alarm system are not completely accurate because of the influence of changes in space weather, such as electromagnetic storms, which can skew the calculations.
 In addition, the more objects in orbit, the higher the risk of collision.

-In addition to satellites, there are currently many pieces of debris in space of different sizes, and the number is also increasing rapidly, making it more difficult to ensure the safety of satellites.
+In addition to satellites, there are currently many pieces of debris in space with different sizes and the number is also increasing rapidly, making it more difficult to ensure the safety of satellites.
 According to Professor Lewis, if there are no better management measures, the situation will become uncontrollable.
 According to the European Space Agency, there are currently 36,000 pieces of debris larger than 10cm and one million small pieces (larger than 1cm) flying at a speed of 28,000km/h around the Earth.
 At such a terrible speed, any collision, even with the smallest piece of debris, can cause serious damage.

 Source